ArrakisFinance/arrakis-docs/src/text/introduction/integrations/hotAmm.md

 LPs are getting rekt by toxic order flow.
 HOT improves returns and maximizes capital efficiency for LPs, by internalizing MEV using an intent-based design.

-HOT is a first of it's kind hybrid AMM design, that combines the permissionless properties of AMMs with the capital efficiency and non-toxic order flow of intents protocols.
+HOT is a first of its kind hybrid AMM design, that combines the permissionless properties of AMMs with the capital efficiency and non-toxic order flow of intents protocols.

 ## Problem Statement